MsDebnath/SQL-Challenge-5-Steel-Data-/README.md

 Challenge 5 - Pub pricing analysis

 INTRO
-You are a Pricing Analyst working for a pub chain called 'Pubs "R" Us' You have been tasked with analysing the drinks prices and sales to gain a greater insight into how the pubs in your chain are performing.
+You are a Pricing Analyst working for a pub chain called 'Pubs "R" Us'.
+You have been tasked with analysing the drinks prices and sales to gain a greater insight into how the pubs in your chain are performing.

 TABLES